PropChain-App/propchain-public-roadmap/README.md

 * 🎨 **Curb Appeal Insights** – Understand how a property's first impression impacts its readiness and value.
 * 🧱 **Renovation Simulator** – Tools to visualize improvement potential and model return-on-upgrade scenarios.

-**Built for:** 👀 Everyday Property, Neighborhood & Market Browers, 🏡 Homebuyers, 🏢 Sellers, 🧑‍🧑‍🧑 Homeowners, 📈 Agents,🧑‍⚖️ Title Attorneys, 📜 Lenders, 🧠 Investors (more to come later!)
+**Built for:** 👀 Everyday Property, Neighborhood & Market Browsers, 🏡 Homebuyers, 🏢 Sellers, 🧑‍🧑‍🧑 Homeowners, 📈 Agents,🧑‍⚖️ Title Attorneys, 📜 Lenders, 🧠 Investors (more to come later!)

 ---